-Owl House is a peaceful retreat for two, deep in the countryside, but handy for Tremough, Falmouth, coastal walks, Helford River with its coves and creeks - and not too far away from the Lizard, the beaches of the north coast and the Georgian towns of Helston and Truro.
-You can reach the nearest village of Constantine along the footpath which runs over fields and bluebell woods.
+Owl House is a peaceful retreat for two, deep in countryside, but handy for Tremough, Falmouth, coastal walks, Helford River with its coves and creeks - and not too far away from the Lizard, the beaches of the north coast and the Georgian towns of Helston and Truro.
+We are situated up an unmade track about 1/5 mile long - and also on the footpath to the nearest village of Constantine, a walk which takes about 30 minutes, over stiles, through fields and bluebell woods.

-Owl has a hall, a large living room/kitchen (20' x 17') and an architect designed cedar extension with generous double bedroom and a bathroom.
-A patio garden with table and seating leads from the bedroom's double doors.
-A good place for a meal or a glass of wine - or take a minute's walk to our field to picnic and enjoy the views across the valley at the other side of the farm.
+Owl has a hall, a large living room/kitchen (20' x 17') and an architect designed cedar extension with double bedroom and a bathroom.
+A patio garden with table and seating leads from the bedroom's double doors. ( A good place for morning coffee or a meal or a glass of wine - or take a minute's walk to our field to picnic and enjoy the views across the valley at the other side of the farm.)

-The house is well equipped, with good quality linen and kitchen appliances.
-There are prints, paintings and flowers - and some textiles from our son and daughter-in-law's printing studio, Particle Press and a Thousand Paper Cranes..
+The house is well equipped, with good quality linen, kitchen appliances etc. There are prints, paintings and flowers - and some textiles from our son and daughter-in-law's printing studio, Particle Press and a Thousand Paper Cranes..
 Some of the furniture is from the many independent antique and retro shops in Falmouth High Street.
 There is central heating and a wood burner with a supply of logs.
 We offer a welcome pack of a loaf of bread, butter, eggs, milk, tea, coffee and a few treats, just in case you don't want to go shopping right away.

 Our seven acre holding is no longer agricultural, but is mostly planted to woodland (apart from the field mentioned above!!).
 This is a place surrounded by green, where the stars fill the sky.
 You can hear the owls call, the songbirds sing and the buzzards mewing as they coast the thermal currents down the valley.